 Behavioural therapy is not a solution to the many behavioural problems associated with dementia (depression, aggression or delusional thinking), but it is a useful tool in lessening their impact.
 Behavioural therapy is supervised by a healthcare professional, but can often be given by a trained friend or relative, usually the main family carer.

 As in all treatments for any disease, the prescribed regime is individualised; and results can vary by day or even parts of days.
 It is, therefore, important to keep checking in with the medical team, if you notice any changes in your parent’s behaviour.
-It may be possible to change the drugs or try new therapies to support their condition as it progresses.
+It may be possible to change the dementia drugs or try new dementia therapies to support their condition as it progresses.

 For more detailed information on all types of treatments please check out the Alzheimer’s society fact sheet.